T0pGeek/truenas-on-hyper-V/README.md

  <h1>Instaling Truenas on Hyper-V</h1>
  </p>

- this tutorial will show you how to setup, and configure Windows and Truenas scale.
+ this tutorial will show you how to setup, and configure Truenas scale on Hyper-V.

  <h2>Prerequisites and installation of Truenas Scale on Hyper-V</h1>